INDIANAPOLIS – Trying to do his best "Tebowing," Alec Baldwin got a bit of help on stage.

 The evening's first presenter, Katy Perry, kept in the spirit.

-"Hi Tim, my parents said hi," Perry told him.
+"Hi Tim, my parents said hi," Perry told Tebow.
 Both of the 27-year-old singer's parents are pastors — Tebow was raised by missionary parents.

 Early in his monologue, Baldwin pretended he saw Madonna — who's performing at halftime of the game between the New England Patriots and New York Giants in the audience.
-He then pointed out it was instead Green Bay Packers linebacker Clay Matthews.
+He pointed out it was instead Packers linebacker Clay Matthews.

 "I was confused by the hair and biceps," he said to a roomful of laughs.
 Matthews, for the moment, didn't look too amused.